researchart/rose6icse/submissions/reproduced/Watchman/INSTALL.md

 </span></br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 <span>

-Please first download the artifact package `Watchman.zip` from Watchman&#39;s homepage ([http://www.watchman-pypi.com/artifacts](http://www.watchman-pypi.com/artifacts)).
-Inside the package `Watchman.zip`, we provide the materials used to reproduce the results of Section 5.1 in package `Replaying evolution history.zip`.
+Inside the package `Watchman.zip` (for the download link, please refer to [README.md](https://github.com/NeolithEra/rose6icse/blob/master/submissions/reproduced/Watchman/README.md)), we provide the materials used to reproduce the results of Section 5.1 in package `Replaying evolution history.zip`.
 </span>